 During one of these protests, he was arrested and presented before the district magistrate.
 When the district magistrate asked for his name, Chandra Shekhar proudly proclaimed his name as “Azad“.

 The irate Englishman then asked for his father’s name to which the plucky teenager replied undauntedly, “My name is Azad (Free).
 My father is Swatantra (Independence).
 And the jail is my home.”

 Infuriated by his audacious answers, the magistrate sentenced Chandra Shekhar to 15 lashings.
 But instead of being cowed, the brave teenager steeled his resolve and took the punishment enthusiastically.
 And so the word ‘Azad’ stuck, becoming an inseparable part of his name.

-After the Non-Cooperation movement was suspended in 1922, a disheartened Azad began leaning towards more aggressive and revolutionary ideals.
+After the Non-Cooperation movement was suspended in 1922, a disheartened Azad began leaning towards more aggressive and revolutionary ideas.
 He became an active member of the HRA and came in contact with its founder Ram Prasad Bismil.